MonkeyEnterprise/do-not-disturb-indicator/pcb/README.md

-# This directory is intended for the project pcb files
+This directory is intended for the project pcb.